blox-dev/recipe-box-transformers/README.md

 # recipe-box-transformers
-A recipe generator for the recipe box dataset using transformers.
+A recipe generator for the [recipe box dataset](https://eightportions.com/datasets/Recipes/) using the [transformers](https://github.com/huggingface/transformers) library with PyTorch.